-Lenny B. Robinson (aka: The Route 29 Batman), most famous for his viral video dressed up as Batman, has died.
+Lenny Robinson (aka The Route 29 Batman), most famous for his viral video dressed up as Batman, has died.
 He was pronounced dead last Sunday, August 16th, at the age of 51.

 The viral video he was recognizable for had him, dressed as the caped crusader, being pulled over by local police in Montgomery County.
 Driving a replica Batmobile, he had only been pulled over for not displaying the proper license, but the video of the stop soon spread across the web.

 While that in itself would be tragic, as it is when all lives are lost, Robinson lived up to the legacy of the cowl he wore.
-He, like Bruce Wayne, was something of a rich eccentric, and used his wealth to help others.
-While still in high school, he had started up his own cleaning business that now employees over 300 people.
+He, like Bruce Wayne, was something of a rich eccentric and used his wealth to help others.
+While still in high school, he started up his own cleaning business that now employs over 300 people.
 After no longer needing to work, he decided to do something much more meaningful.
-He wore the Batman costume to visit hospitalized children to give them a chance to talk to their favorite superhero, in addition of passing out assorted toys and memorabilia.
-He hoped to inspire children to be like Batman, to always have hope and never give up fighting.
-Robinson also president of the nationwide philanthropy organization Superheroes for Kids.
+He wore the Batman costume to visit hospitalized children to give them a chance to talk to their favorite superhero, in addition to passing out assorted toys and memorabilia.
+He hoped to inspire children to be like Batman, to always have hope, and never give up fighting.
+Robinson is also president of the nationwide philanthropy organization Superheroes for Kids.